pizofreude/pizofreude-hashnode-blog-backup/clufbfmyw000108l7cppdgj45.md

     * **Community Engagement:**

-        * Organize cycling events, group rides, and workshops to foster a sense of community among cyclists.
+        * Organize cycling events, group rides & workshops to foster a sense of community among cyclists.

         * Sponsor local cycling clubs and athletes.

-        * Advocate for cycling safety and infrastructure improvements in the region.
+        * Advocate for cycling safety & infrastructure improvements in the region.

     * **Growth:**